shlienlab/mutsigs_therapy/README.md

 pip install -r requirements.txt
 ```

-We recommended installing the required packages into a python virtual environment.
+#### We recommended installing the required packages into a python virtual environment.
-To do so:

 1. Create the virtual environment in the specified path of your choice
 ```sh